-Yogi Bhajan shared a meditation that resets our brain after a shock—especially those that rapidly shift our magnetic field—and that quells our emotional reactions to change.
-He called it an “earthquake meditation” for actual earthquakes and for the sudden shocks that happen in all aspects of our lives.
+This meditation resets our brain after a shock—especially those that rapidly shift our magnetic field.
+It quells our emotional reactions to change.
+It is an “earthquake meditation” for actual earthquakes and for the sudden shocks that happen in all aspects of our lives.

 Posture: Sit straight in a meditative posture.